AdobeDocs/document-cloud-learn.en/help/sign/admin/set-up-your-external-archive.md

 ---
-title: Setting up your External Archive
+title: Setting up an External Archive
-description: Learn how you can monitor the status of agreements through alerts and events settings
+description: Learn how to create an external archive for backup copies of agreements that have been sent
 role: Administrator
 product: Adobe Sign
 level: Beginner
 team: DC Product Marketing Retention and Engagement
 ---

-# Setting up your external archive
+# Setting up an external archive

-Learn how you can monitor the status of agreements through alerts and events settings.

-Set up your external archive
-Archive copies of signed agreements to any email address or to Box and Evernote.
+Learn how to create an external archive for backup copies of agreements that have been sent.
+You can archive copies of signed agreements to any email address or to Box and Evernote.
 A copy of the Signed and Filed email is sent to either the email address you provide or to the service you set up.

-Archives are perfect for keeping backup copies of the agreements you've sent.

 ## External archive: email address